BYU-CS-Course-Ops/markdowndata/README.md

     data = markdowndata.load(file)
 ```

-So with the above example, if `example.md` contains:
+With the above example, if `example.md` contains the following markdown the results will be as follows:

 <table>
     <thead>